Mercer (consulting firm): Mercer Human Resource Consulting (2002–2007)

-Mercer (2007–present)
+Mercer (since 2007)

 In 2007, three of the five speciality consulting units – Mercer Delta Consulting, Mercer Oliver Wyman and Mercer Management Consulting – were merged into management consultancy Oliver Wyman.
 Oliver Wyman, along with the two remaining speciality units (NERA Economic Consulting and Lippincott) became a separate subsidiary of Marsh McLennan known collectively as Oliver Wyman Group.

 In September, the Mercer Human Resource Consulting became simply "Mercer".
 In December, Mercer acquired Höfer Vorsorge-Management, a German actuarial and retirement consulting firm.
 At the time, the acquisition reportedly gave Mercer the top market position in Germany.

 In 2008, Mercer's Italian human capital consulting business merged with Tesi, an Italian competitor.
 The combined business, Mercer Tesi was noted at the time to be the largest HR consultancy in Italy.

 In 2010, Mercer acquired ORC Worldwide, an expert in international work assignments.
-Also in 2010, Mercer acquired Brecksville, Ohio-based Innovative Process Administration LLC (IPA), a health benefits and technology provider.
+Also in 2010, Mercer acquired Brecksville, Ohio–based Innovative Process Administration LLC (IPA), a health benefits and technology provider.

-In 2011, Mercer acquired Fort Lauderdale, Florida-based Mahoney & Associates, a defined contribution plan provider.
-Also in 2011, Mercer acquired Alicia Smith & Associates, a Washington DC-based Medicaid policy consulting firm.
+In 2011, Mercer acquired Fort Lauderdale, Florida–based Mahoney & Associates, a defined contribution plan provider.
+Also in 2011, Mercer acquired Alicia Smith & Associates, a Washington DC–based Medicaid policy consulting firm.

-In 2013, Mercer acquired British Columbia-based Hall Consulting Limited (HCL), an HR consultant and salary surveyor focusing on the mining and energy business.
+In 2013, Mercer acquired British Columbia–based Hall Consulting Limited (HCL), an HR consultant and salary surveyor focusing on the mining and energy business.
 Also in 2013, Mercer acquired PricewaterhouseCoopers' pension windup (termination) administration business in Canada, and Global Remuneration Solutions (GRS), a South African compensation and benefits survey data and rewards information provider.